vaadin/flow/flow-polymer2lit/README.md

 ## Supported transformations

-This is a basic overview of the transformations that can be performed automatically by the converter:
+This is an overview of the transformations that can be performed automatically by the converter:

 ### JavaScript